 Skills-based organizations who regularly use talent mapping make room for easier talent relocation, which improves your company’s response to change and disruptions and ensures that you can use the skills of your team members to adapt effectively to changing market conditions.

 Adopting a skills-based approach directly correlates with employee happiness, too.
-Our State of Skills-Based Hiring Report revealed that 55% of skills-based hires in IT are very happy in their roles, compared to only 17% of experience-based hires.
+In 2023, 55% of skills-based hires in IT were very happy in their roles, compared to only 17% of experience-based hires.

 Why is this happening, though?